 Eczema is a common skincare concern that can make the skin feel dry, itchy and uncomfortable.
-While there’s no way to get rid of eczema, you can help to care for your eczema-prone skin by reaching for hydrating products that have been accepted by the National Eczema Association (like the La Roche-Posay and CeraVe products below).
+While there’s no way to get rid of eczema, you can help to care for your eczema-prone skin by reaching for hydrating products that have been accepted by the National Eczema Association (like the La Roche-Posay and CeraVe options below).
 If you’re curious to know more about what eczema is and how to care for your eczema-prone skin, keep reading.

 What Is Eczema?

 Eczema is a common, non-contagious skin condition that is characterized by red, dry, scaly or itchy skin.
-In more severe cases, skin can crack, bleed and or crust.
+In more severe cases, skin can crack, bleed and crust.
 In the US alone, one in 10 individuals will develop eczema at some point in their lives.
 While it’s most common in children, it can affect people of all ages.

 What Can Cause Eczema?